 - (on an actuarial valuation basis) occurring after the transfer date, with the Authority acting as a guarantor for the previously accrued net deficit.
 In addition, the Authority agreed to act as guarantor of last resort in order that the Leisure Trust could enter the Greater Gwent (Torfaen) Pension Fund as an admitted body and has therefore agreed to underwrite any costs arising in the event that the admitted body defaults on any or all of its payments in relation to its pension obligations.
 Further details of the liability on transfer are included in note 38 (page 95).
-However it is not possible to place an estimate on the level of other potential liabilities for which the Authority is acting as guarantor which are dependent on the occurrence of future events. - On 1 April 2021 the Metropole, Abertillery transferred from Aneurin Leisure Trust to Awen Cultural Trust.
-Awen Cultural Trust is only responsible for any increase in liabilities (on an actuarial valuation basis) occurring after the transfer date with the Authority acting as a guarantor for the previously accrued net deficit.
-In addition, the Authority agreed to act as guarantor of last resort in order that Anwen Cultural Trust could enter the Greater Gwent (Torfaen) Pension Fund as an admitted body and has therefore agreed to underwrite any costs arising in the event that the admitted body defaults on any or all of its payments in relation to its pension obligations.

-- Under the terms of the Municipal Mutual Insurance Scheme of Arrangement, the Authority is responsible for the payment of a percentage towards future claims, potentially for many years due to the inherent long-tail nature of the insured risks.
+However it is not possible to place an estimate on the level of other potential liabilities for which the Authority is acting as guarantor which are dependent on the occurrence of future events. - Under the terms of the Municipal Mutual Insurance Scheme of Arrangement, the Authority is responsible for the payment of a percentage towards future claims, potentially for many years due to the inherent long-tail nature of the insured risks.
 Due to the nature of these claims it is not practicable to disclose an estimate of the potential sums payable. - The Authority has received a number of Part 1 claims arising under the 1973 Land Compensation Act in relation to a number of public works projects.
-While it is not yet possible to determine the final number and value of these claims in compliance with the Act and the full extent to which settlement will be made, a provision has been included for those claims where offers have been made. - As a result of decisions of the courts allowing the release of documentation in relation to specific past actions of the Authority, it is possible that obligations may arise to settle specific liabilities.
-However, no such obligations have presented to date and the possibility of any doing so is judged to be decreasing over time.
-Given the inherent complexity of these liabilities, none of which is yet to materialise, it has not been possible to provide an estimate of the settlement costs. if any. - The Council has agreed to enter into a Deed of Priority with Wells Fargo in respect of amounts loaned to the developer of the NMC site in Brynmawr, such that Wells Fargo would have unlimited first call on the site developer's assets in the event of a loan default situation.
+While it is not yet possible to determine the final number and value of these claims in compliance with the Act and the full extent to which settlement will be made, a provision has been included for those claims where offers have been made.

+- As a result of decisions of the courts allowing the release of documentation in relation to specific past actions of the Authority, it is possible that obligations may arise to settle specific liabilities.
+Given the inherent complexity of these liabilities it has not been possible to provide an estimate of the settlement costs. - The Council has agreed to enter into a Deed of Priority with Wells Fargo in respect of amounts loaned to the developer of the NMC site in Brynmawr, such that Wells Fargo would have unlimited first call on the site developer's assets in the event of a loan default situation.
 The Council have therefore agreed to secure the loan funding provided to the project developer by Welsh Government, being the sum of £0.750m.
 In mitigation, the developer is a reputable well-established financial services company and further legal agreements are in place such that, on disposal of the development, the Deed of Priority will cease.
 As the developer intends to dispose of the property as soon as possible after practical completion is achieved this should limit the duration of the risk to the Council.